 - Can an honours degree help you to meet your career aspirations?

 - See the Undergraduate Calendar to verify that you qualify.

 - Complete an Honours Application Form [PDF - 203 kB].
-An advisor will be very happy to help you complete the form.
+An advisor will be happy to help you complete the form.
+You must obtain a signature from an academic advisor within the department of the honours degree.
 Submit the form in person to the Registrar's Office.
 A copy of your application will be retained by the department for tracking purposes only.

 - Establish where you want to perform research.
 Choose one or more potential supervisors.
 Arrange to meet with them in person to discuss your interests.
 The potential supervisor may be considering a number of students from which they may be able to offer a limited number of placements, sometimes only one spot is available.
 Do not delay on this step.
 It is largely your obligation to find a placement.

 - Establish lines of communication with the supervisor and proceed as directed on that front.
 The supervisor's expectations vary by situation.
 Continue to clarify your expectations as well as those of the supervisor, who is participating as a volunteer in your training.
 Culture that relationship with the respect that is warranted.

 - After your marks have been tallied for the second semester of your third year, the Honours Research Project Coordinator will review your transcript, verifying your suitability as an honours student.
 This person may ask to meet with you.
 Usually these events happen in June or July.

 - The Honours Research Project Coordinator begins the process of signing you into BIOC4604/BIOC4605.
 You must achieve prerequisites before registering for the research project course: at least a B average for BIOC 3300.03, BIOC 3400.03 and BIOC 3700.03, with no grade below a C. A department representative will contact you by your official Dalhousie email address to invite you to register in the course.
 Expect a message in June, July, or August.